ADHD Burnout in Mothers: Signs, Causes and Recovery

 Physical symptoms that do not resolve

 Headaches.
 Gut problems.
 Muscle tension that no amount of stretching shifts.
 Dizziness.
 A fatigue that sits in the bones.
-Many neurodivergent mothers pursue medical investigations for these symptoms — and it should always be the first step, because ruling out other causes matters — only to find that nothing diagnosable emerges.
+Many neurodivergent caregivers pursue medical investigations for these symptoms — and it should always be the first step, because ruling out other causes matters — only to find that nothing diagnosable emerges.
 When the nervous system is in a sustained state of overload, the body keeps score.

 Avoidance or hyperfocus spirals